oc-shopaholic/oc-shopaholic-docs/modules/accessory/home.md

 ## Introduction

+Module allows to bind products and assign them as an accessory to another product (for instance a mobile phone and headphones).
 Accessory block usually looks like list of products on main product page.

 > Accessories do not depend on product categories.